 Salta is well connected to the rest of the country thanks to a good web of buses and flights.
 It takes around 20 hours by bus from Buenos Aires and just about the same amount of time from Mendoza.

-Martín Miguel de Güemes international airport is located about 11 km (less than 7 miles) from the center of Salta and has regular direct flights to Buenos Aires and other cities in Argentina.
+Martín Miguel de Güemes International Airport is about 11 km (less than 7 miles) from the center of Salta and has regular direct flights to Buenos Aires and other cities in Argentina.
 To get from the airport to the city, you can opt for a cab or a private transfer.

 Traveling to Buenos Aires?
 Make sure to read my posts 25 Unmissable Things To Do In Buenos Aires and A Complete Guide To Where To Stay In Buenos Aires.